 - Cheap.
 I can be scrappy.
 I taught myself web programming (LAMP = Linux Apache MySQL PHP/Perl) so I could be self sufficient and create my own product.
 I didn’t want to become a developer but had to learn these new skills in order to create the product and start the company.
-Hiring developers was an expensive option that I was able to buy.
+Hiring developers was an expensive option that I wasn’t able to afford.

-On the flip side, I was fortunate because of I didn’t have other challenges like heavy student debt (I paid it off), struggling or dependent family members (parents and siblings stable, no kids yet), and other things that would have made these choices very difficult.
+On the flip side, I was fortunate because I didn’t have other challenges like heavy student debt (I paid it off beforehand), struggling or dependent family members (parents and siblings stable, no kids yet), and other things that would have made these choices very difficult.
 Also, many software companies are not capital intensive businesses to start.
 Biotech or manufacturing stories would be very different.

 Bootstrapping is more common in tech than one might think.
 Here are a few examples:

 - SAS.
 Cary NC-based analytics company, generating over $3 billion in revenue per year.
 A forty-year overnight success story!